The decades-old technologies – CAD and BIM – are gaining newfound freedom, thanks to 360-degree mobile mapping cameras.

 Sketch 10:

-To attempt to cut down on the cost involved in schematic design, computer-aided design (CAD) was born.
-CAD software such as AutoCAD, allows someone to easily draw their idea electronically instead of painstakingly redrawing it by hand each time you want to make an adjustment.
+To reduce the cost involved in schematic design, computer-aided design (CAD) was born.
+CAD software, such as AutoCAD, allows someone to easily draw their idea electronically instead of painstakingly redrawing it by hand each time they want to make an adjustment.
 This reduces the chance of error between your original drawing and its revised version since both are exactly the same, only a slight change has been made.

 You can see how BIM has taken schematic design to the next level.
-It allows designers to review the building in its entirety before anything is built, so they can locate any issues or problems with it before beginning construction.
-This is done by importing all of the site’s blueprints into the program and allowing users to see what it will look like when complete.
+It allows designers to review the building in its entirety before construction begins, so they can locate any issues or problems with it.
+This is done by importing all of the site’s blueprints into the program and allowing users to see the completed design.

 This video gives an excellent visualization of how a 2D CAD drawing can become a 3D BIM model: